raymondji/commitstack/README.md

 │                                                  │
 ╰──────────────────────────────────────────────────╯
 > git checkout main
-Your branch is ahead of 'origin/main' by 7 commits.
+Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits) ╭──────────────────────────────────────────────────╮
 │                                                  │